Cart

 • Playing tennis and golf

 The problem?
 Your body wasn’t designed to be a statue.
 When you hold one position for hours, your muscles endure nonstop tension.
-Cue the uninvited guest: muscle knots(also called trigger points).
-These are SOS signals from your trapezius.

 5 Common Postural Habits That Cause Trapezius Muscle Knots